 The academic attachment will include an attachment to a specific clinical scientist/investigator for training, with a defined achievable project intended to lead to a publication or presentation.
 Clinically orientated laboratories using physiological, biochemical, immunological and cellular and molecular biotechnologies are in current use in well-equipped laboratories.
-Other studies involve biliary endoscopy, alcoholic liver disease, hepatic encephalopathy and clinical trials such as the use of anti-viral agents for chronic hepatitis, new approaches to immunosuppression, and improvements in the management of acute and acute on chronic liver failure.
+Clinical projects might involve biliary endoscopy, alcoholic liver disease, non-alcoholic fatty liver disease, immune-mediated liver disease, cirrhosis and complications of portal hypertension and clinical trials such as the use of anti-viral agents for chronic hepatitis, new approaches to immunosuppression, and improvements in the management of acute and acute on chronic liver failure.